Agoratlas/poweredge-controller/README.md

-# Dell R710 Fan Control Script
+# Dell PowerEdge Fan Control Script

 > A temperature-based fan speed controller for Dell servers (tested on an R710, should work with most PowerEdges).
 Supports both local and remote hosts.